 Downloads and unique listeners provide insight into the overall reach and popularity of your podcast.

-Downloads are likely one of the most commonly used podcast metrics but as the industry continues to push forward, we’re watching creators move away from downloads and toward unique listeners for a more accurate gauge of their podcast's popularity.
+Downloads are likely one of the most commonly used podcast metrics, but as the industry continues to push forward, we’re watching brands move away from downloads and toward unique listeners for a more accurate gauge of their podcast's popularity.

 We suggest tracking downloads and unique listeners across all platforms at both a show and episode level.
 This will help identify trends and patterns, enabling you to optimize your content and distribution strategies.